So how do we go about setting this up?

 This will pop up with a small window, with a couple of options to cover.

-Click Ok when you're done (I selected all of them here) and then your report will now look like this:
+Click Ok when you're done (I selected all of them here) and then your column in question will look like this:

 This sort of information is vital for trend analysis, and can save valuable time and effort in comparing data over a specified range.